glassroom/heinsen_routing/README.md

 ### DefinableVectorRouting

 `DefinableVectorRouting` implements the general form of "[An Algorithm for Routing Vectors in Sequences](assets/An_Algorithm_for_Routing_Vectors_in_Sequences.pdf)" (Heinsen, 2022).
 It requires you to define, instantiate, and pass at initialization four PyTorch modules named A, F, G, and S (corresponding to neural networks A, F, G, and S in the paper), which specify routing behavior.
-In principle, you could define A, F, G, and S to replicate `EfficientVectorRouting`'s behavior---but not its optimizations.
+In principle, you could define A, F, G, and S to replicate `EfficientVectorRouting`'s behavior -- but not its optimizations.
 See the module's docstring for sample usage.

 ### GenerativeMatrixRouting